 Gillibrand tells Colbert she's forming presidential exploratory committee

-New York Democratic Sen. Kirsten Gillibrand announced during a taping of Stephen Colbert's "Late Show" on Tuesday night that she has formed an exploratory committee for a 2020 presidential run.
+New York Democratic Sen. Kirsten Gillibrand announced during a taping of Stephen Colbert's "Late Show" on Tuesday night that she has formed an exploratory committee for a 2020 presidential run, reversing her previous reassurances that she would continue to serve in the Senate instead.

-Gillibrand, 52, who will be entering an increasingly crowded field of Democrats seeking to unseat President Trump, spoke largely in generalities as vowed to take on powerful "special interests" and work on behalf of children.
+Gillibrand, 52, will be entering an increasingly crowded field of Democrats seeking to unseat President Trump.
+She spoke largely in generalities on Tuesday, as she vowed to take on powerful "special interests" and work on behalf of children.

 "I'm filing an exploratory committee for president of the United States, tonight," Gillibrand said, holding Colbert's hands as she spoke, in a video posted by CBS Tuesday afternoon.
 "I'm going to run for president of the United States because as a young mom, I'm going to fight for other people's kids as hard as I would fight for my own -- which is why I believe health care should be a right, not a privilege."

-Less than three months ago, Gillibrand, who won re-election in 2018, vowed when asked directly about her possible White House ambitions that she "will serve my six-year term" in the Senate, rather than run for the presidency.
+Less than three months ago, Gillibrand promised when asked directly about her possible White House ambitions that "I will serve my six-year term" in the Senate, rather than run for the presidency.
+Gillibrand won re-election in 2018, after being appointed to fill Hillary Clinton's seat in 2009.

 "But you are never going to accomplish any of this things if you don't take on the systems of power that make all of that impossible, which is taking on institutional racism, it's taking on the corruption and greed in Washington, taking on the special interests that write legislation in the dead of night," Gillibrand concluded, haltingly and frequently interrupted by applause.
 "And I know that I have the compassion, the courage, and the fearless determination to get that done."